Offer: FREE Plumbing Inspection for Austin-Area Realtors! - October 17, 2018

 Navien tankless water heaters actually offer a 15 YEAR warranty on the heat exchangers.
 That's even more than the 12 years quoted in the infographic below.
 And for sure, that's a lot longer than a tanked water heater warranty, which hovers around six years.
 Tankless heaters do incur a higher up-front cost to install, but they save you money in gas heating every year, and last twice as long, with a longer warranty.
 Keep in mind that if you have hard water, you need to get a softener, as hard water is very bad for tankless heaters.
 And just like a tanked heater, you'll need to flush your tankless every year to keep it working nicely.

-If you're still not sure if a tankless is right for you, call us for an estimate and to discuss - our Master Plumber will walk you through it!
+If you're still not sure if a tankless is right for you, read more here then call us for an estimate and to discuss - our Master Plumber will walk you through it!
 Call 512-786-1771. http://www.plumbinatoraustin.com/water-heaters.html

 *A Note about Brands: Our Master Plumber is certified through the Navien company to install AND repair Navien gas tankless water heaters, so we install this brand exclusively and thus require your house to have a gas hookup.
 He is also certified through the company to repair Navien tankless heaters, so you will always know who to call in the unlikely event your Navien breaks down sometime in the future.